InseeFrLab/R-Insee-Data/README.md

 Have a look at the detailed SDMX web service page with the following [link](https://www.insee.fr/en/information/2868055).

 This package is a contribution to reproducible research and public data transparency.
+It benefits from the developments made by INSEE's teams working on APIs.

 ## Installation & Loading